Table of Contents

 - Small, tender, raised, red bumps under the skin called erythema nodosum

-- Blood tests to look for signs of infection with Coccidioides
+- Blood tests to look for Coccidioides antigens or antibodies

-- In milder cases of coccidioidomycosis, oral fluconazole is sometimes used from the beginning
+- In very mild cases of coccidioidomycosis, in those without a clear focal site of infection or a mild lung infection, oral fluconazole is sometimes used from the beginning

-Fungal infections can be common, and in some cases, very serious for people living with HIV.
-However, on-going medical care allows for the effective prevention or early diagnosis and treatment of these infections.
-In addition, most of the more serious fungal infections are more likely to occur in people living with HIV who have low CD4 cells (especially less than 100).
-One way to prevent fungal infections from occurring is to keep the immune system healthy by using HIV drugs and seeing your health care provider on a regular basis.
+Fungal infections can be very serious for people living with HIV.
+However, serious fungal infections are most common among people not on HIV treatment or who have low CD4 cell counts (especially fewer than 100).
+The best way to prevent fungal infections from occurring is to keep the immune system healthy by using HIV drugs and seeing your health care provider regularly.